wp-plugins/user-registration-aide/readme.txt

 Add Additional Fields to User Registration Form Option:

-This section includes a drop down box with all the existing fields in the WordPress profile, except bio, and all the additional new fields that you add, if any.
+This section includes a drop down box with all the existing fields in the WordPress profile, and all the additional new fields that you add, if any.
 None of them will show up on the registration form until you click the field you want to add to the registration form with your mouse.
+You can select multiple fields here by holding down the control button (CTRL) while clicking on the fields of your choice to add to the registration form.

 Read more: http://creative-software-design-solutions.com/wordpress-user-registration-aide-force-add-new-user-fields-on-registration-form/#ixzz22CEi4lRR